The IN SEASON Lifestyle

 MALCHUT

 Those who chose to misuse their God-given gifts, or the gifts of others are not the ones we want to recognize and place higher.
 Think; Pharisees and Sadducees.
 Jesus has explained to us that they do not display the proper traits of righteousness.
-If we are not careful we will fall under their false narratives instead of The Gospel of Jesus Christ.
-This requires good judgement, discernment and the use of malchut.
+As we consider Omer Count – Day 14 we come to realize, if we are not careful, we will fall under these false narratives instead of The Gospel of Jesus Christ.
+If you need to know how to recognize a Pharisee or Sadducee, check out this link: https://careynieuwhof.com/pharisee/.
+Further, if you recognize yourself in these traits, read the book they recommend.
+There is a way to solve the problem.
+This requires good judgement, discernment and the use of malchut, which is found as part of Omer Count – Day 14.

 Malchut is the intersection between the higher worlds and the every day world; or the heavenly and the earthly.
 It is a type of discernment that helps us know which is which and act accordingly.
 Malchut is the place where our thoughts get translated into actions.
 For instance I might think a candidate is good in an election.
 Malchut would be me placing my vote for that person.
 Actions speak higher than words sometimes.